top of page

 • Atmospheric Deposition: Wind carries microplastics from urban areas to rural fields.

-Studies estimate that up to 730,000 tons of microplastics enter global farmlands annually, with Europe and Asia being the most affected.
+Studies estimate that up to 730,000 tonnes of microplastics enter global farmlands annually, with Europe and Asia being the most affected.

 Impact on Crops and Soil Health